citiesense/docs/pages/08-Communities.md

-## Who are the communities working with us to create the Neighborhood Knowledge Platform®?
+## Who are the communities working with us to create the Neighborhood Knowledge Platform?

 Downtown Brooklyn Partnership - http://downtownbrooklyn.com/